skamalad/shikhsha_final/README.md

 App Engine and other GCP services will create logs in Cloud Logging both during deployment and operation of the application.
 This includes access logs, errors and actions taken by users (e.g - reset a password.
 Just like other GCP components, Cloud Logging is only accessible to developers who have been granted access to the project with appropriate permissions.

-When a password is changed via Shikhsha, Google Workspace will report this in the [admin audit log](https://support.google.com/a/answer/4579579?hl=en) as being changed by a single user account (acting on behalf of the “service” account), regardless of which specific end user actually made the change - this single user is specified during the app configuration and deployment process (see below).
+When a password is changed via Shikhsha, Google Workspace will report this in the [admin audit log](https://support.google.com/a/answer/4579579?hl=en) as being changed by the delegated admin user (acting on behalf of the “service” account), regardless of which specific end user actually made the change - this single user is specified during the app configuration and deployment process (see below).
 This is standard behaviour when delegating permission to a third party application which is performing operations via API.

 The actual user who performed a password reset can be viewed in Cloud Logging - the following query string can be used to filter specifically for a reset:

 _(Query string here)_

----

-#### Requirements:

-*   Super admin access to Workspace tenant
-*   Ability to create a new Google Cloud Platform Project (or editor rights on an existing project)
-*   GCP billing configured
-*   Workspace Groups created and populated to use with IAP for application access control
-*   Workspace Groups created and populated for controlling access to groups of users whose passwords can be reset by authorised entities (e.g teachers can see their direct students and reset only those passwords)
-*   A prefix to be used in front of all Groups that may be visible within the Shikhsha application.
-*   Email address to be used (individual or group) as a contact on the OAuth consent screen.
-*   Developer email address to be used in OAuth contact information
-*   A familiarity with GCP/App Engine, Google Workspace, JavaScript/HTML/CSS is highly recommended.

 ---